Authorization for Veeam Backup for Microsoft 365 Administrators

 To perform all tasks to manage Veeam Backup for Microsoft 365 and backup infrastructure using REST API, the Veeam Backup for Microsoft 365 administrators must authenticate themselves.
 Veeam Backup for Microsoft 365 REST API authorization process is based on the OAuth 2.0 Authorization Framework and involves obtaining an access token and refresh token:

-• Access token is a string that represents authorization issued to the client and must be used in all requests during the current session.
+• Access token is a string that represents authorization issued to the client.
+It must be used in all requests during the current REST API session.

-• Refresh token is a string that represents authorization granted to the client and can be used to obtain a new access token when the current access token expires.
+• Refresh token is a string that represents authorization granted to the client.
+It is used to obtain a new access token if the current access token expires or becomes lost.

 Veeam Backup for Microsoft 365 REST API authorization process involves the following procedures: